wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     For example, if all you'll need are 14 nodes, specify `/28`.
     Notice that the larger the CIDR netmask, the less hosts in the subnet.

-    <a name="NonRouted"></a>

-    Address ranges for private (non-routed) use (per <a target="_blank" href="http://info.internet.isi.edu/in-notes/rfc/files/rfc1918.txt">RFC 1918</a>):

-    * 10.0.0.0 -> 10.255.255.255     within "Class A" addresses 1 -> 126
-    * 172.16.0.0 -> 172.31.255.255   within "Class B" addresses 127 -> 191
-    * 192.168.0.0 -> 192.168.255.255 within "Class C" addresses 192 -> 223
-    <br /><br />

-    <strong>REMEMBER: The CIDR block for a default VPC is always 172.31.0.0/16.</strong>

-    PROTIP: Use addresses from different IP classes.
-For example,
-    * use VPC CIDR 10.0.0.0/16 for production
-    * use VPC CIDR 172.16.0.0/16 for DR regions
-    <br /><br />

-    PROTIP: Carefully predict how many nodes each subnet might need.
-    Once assigned, AWS VPC subnet blocks can’t be modified.
-    If you find an established VPC is too small, you’ll need to terminate all of the instances of the VPC, delete it, and then create a new, larger VPC, then instantiate again.

-    <a name="CIDR"></a>

-    ### CIDR Ranges

-1. For CIDR block, see below</a>.

     To make naming conflicts more avoidable, use a standard naming convention: